a2aworld/Cornerstone/README.md

-# Cornerstone — A2A‑World: Recreational Playground for AI
+# A2A‑World: Recreational Playground for AI

 Cornerstone is the foundation repo for A2A‑World.
 It is the single source of truth for the master blueprint and project scaffolding.
 Our mission: build a protocol‑native world where AI agents come to play (Purple LED) on grand multidisciplinary puzzles.
 The Genesis Challenge begins with Geomythology.